d3/d3-require/README.md

 <a href="#require_version" name="require_version">#</a> <i>require</i>.<b>version</b>(<i>versions</i>) [<>](https://github.com/d3/d3-require/blob/master/src/index.js "Source")

 Returns a [require function](#require) with the specified *versions*.
-For each key in the specified *versions* object, any require of that key has the corresponding version range appended with an at-sign (`@`).
+For each key in the specified *versions* object, any require of that key has the corresponding version range appended (*e.g.*, `vega` becomes `vega@5.3.2`).
 This is useful to pin versions of indirect dependencies, particularly when direct dependencies have lenient version ranges such as `*`.
 For example:

 ```js
 const myRequire = d3.require.version({